-Before you replace any bulbs, be sure that all the lamps are off and the engine isn't running.
-See "Replacement Bulbs" in the index for the proper types of bulbs to use.
+Before replacing any bulbs, make sure all lamps are off and the vehicle is not running.
+See "Replacement Bulbs" in the Index.

 Halogen Bulbs

 Halogen bulbs have pressurized gas inside and can burst if you drop or scratch the bulb.
 You or others could be injured.
 Be sure to read and follow the instructions on the bulb package.